Toys-to-life

 Toys-to-life is a video game feature using physical figurines or action figures to interact within the game.
-These toys use a near field communication (NFC), radio frequency identification (RFID), or image recognition data protocol to determine the individual figurine's proximity, and save a player's progress data to a storage medium located within that piece.
-It was one of the most lucrative branches of the video game industry, with the Skylanders franchise alone selling more than $3 billion worth over the course of four years.
+There are several technologies used to make physical figurines appear in game such as image recognition, quick response (QR) codes, Bluetooth and near field communication (NFC).
+Depending on the technology, the game can determine the individual figurine's proximity, and save a player's progress data to a storage medium located within that piece.
+It was one of the most lucrative branches of the video game industry especially during the late 1990s and 2010s, with the Skylanders franchise alone selling more than $3 billion worth over the course of four years.

-Although modern versions use NFC technology, the earliest example of such a game is Redbeard's Pirate Quest: Interactive Toy created by Zowie in 1999.
+Although modern versions use NFC technology, an early example of such a game is Redbeard's Pirate Quest: Interactive Toy created by Zowie in 1999.
 This PC game came with a plastic pirate ship that connects to the printer port, and players can interact with the game by placing the separate pirate figurines on various places in the ship, and moving or rotating them.
-Other precursors to these kinds of games include the Captain Power and the Soldiers of the Future, Dennō Bōkenki Webdiver and Daigunder toylines, where kids could plug Gladion and Daigunder into their TV screens to use as controls, and the other toys could interact with the game through infrared sensors.
+Other precursors to these kinds of games include the Captain Power and the Soldiers of the Future, Dennō Bōkenki Webdiver and Daigunder toylines, where children could plug Gladion and Daigunder into their TV screens to use as controls, and the other toys could interact with the game through infrared sensors.
 Toys-to-life games generally use a third-person camera view, and have in-game power-up figurines.
 Toys-to-life games generally have an accompanying portal device that is used to "transport" the figurine's character and associated player data into the game.
 The figurines can be transferred from each game in the franchise, possibly resetting with every different installment.

 Pre-NFC interactive game toys

 Captain Power and the Soldiers of the Future (1987)

-Based on the TV series, a light gun type games with a VHS tape and a space ship toy that interacts with TV through infrared.
+Based on the TV series, a light gun type games with a VHS tape and a spaceship toy that interacts with TV through infrared.

-Redbeard's Pirate Quest: Interactive Toy (1999)
+ZXE-D: Legend of Plasmalite (1996)

-This PC game came with a plastic pirate ship that connects to the printer port, and players can interact with the game by placing the separate pirate figurines on various places in the ship, and moving or rotating them.
+Released only in Japan for the PlayStation by Bandai, this game came in a suitcase-sized cardboard box (complete with carrying handle) that contained 4 plastic robot model kits, similar to Bandai's Gunpla models.
+The game is a fighting game, in which two of the four models can be plugged in to the game console.
+The models have easily detachable limbs, and swapping the limbs on the models allows players to customize the limbs and abilities of the in-game robots.

-Ellie's Enchanted Garden (2002)
+Ellie's Enchanted Garden (1999)

-A PC game came with a plastic castle courtyard garden that connects to a USB port, players can interact with the PC game by placing figurines of a girl and several animals on various places, play skip rope, slide figurines from castle to forest to change the in-game environment.
+A PC game developed by Zowie Intertainment that came with a plastic castle courtyard garden that connects to a USB port, players can interact with the PC game by placing figurines of a girl and several animals on various places, play skip rope, slide figurines from castle to forest to change the in-game environment.
+It was released in September 1999.